Neats29/CV/README.md

 # CV - Anita Amini

-I am a developer who likes writing Javascript and Node.js.
-I enjoy working on different parts of the stack such as the front-end logic, querying databases and writing RESTful APIs.
+I am a developer who enjoys writing Javascript and Node.js.
 I am not afraid to get my hands dirty to find the most suitable solutions for the project’s requirements.
-I am currently learning Go and finding it really fun.

 Ultimately, my goal is to become awesome at writing simple, robust, scalable and readable code - through practice, learning and applying different programming paradigms, and by studying the approaches of other developers.

-I also love vim.
+---

 ### SKILLS